-The Principal, with the assistance of the Office Manager, will be responsible for maintaining student attendance accounting, and for submitting monthly reports of such records to the Board, which will in turn be responsible for preparing reports to be submitted to the appropriate state offices.
+The Head of School, with the assistance of the Office Manager, will be responsible for maintaining student attendance accounting, and for submitting monthly reports of such records to the Board, which will in turn be responsible for preparing reports to be submitted to the appropriate state offices.

-61. Eye Protection
+64. Eye Protection